shilpakarumanchi/SentimentAnalysis/README.md

 - Lowest number of reviews were provided from South America  (5 reviews) followed by Africa (22 reviews).
 - Asia has the highest overall rating of 3.32, followed by Europe and North America with overall ratings of 2.92 and 2.88.
 - Oceania (Australia & New Zealand) has the lowest average ratings of 2.58.
+- Among the services provided by the air line, highest rating is assoiated with cabin staff service, followed by ground service.
+- Lowest rating is associated with food and beverages followed by entertainment.
 - Aircraft A380 has hihgest overall rating of 3.2 and A320 is associated with teh least overall rating of 2.7.
 - On average the services provided in first class received higher ratings than the other class types.
 - Economy class has the least ratings (2.7) with respect to all the services, followed by Premium Economy class (2.8).